Skip to Main Content

 The bottom line

-Overall, automatic credit card limit increases are a good thing if you can manage the increased spending limit.
-Your credit score can benefit, you’ll have more spending power should you need it and managing a higher limit responsibly can help you work toward better rates and terms in the future.
+With a higher credit limit, your credit score can benefit, and you’ll have more spending power should you need it.
+Plus, managing a higher limit responsibly can help you work toward better rates and terms in the future.
 If you’re against receiving automatic credit limit increases, however, don’t be afraid to tell your lender not to do them.